Q: How do I apply?

 Q: I missed the deadline.
 Can I still apply?

-A: No, once the job closing date has passed no application will be accepted or considered.
+A: No, once the job closing date has passed no application will be accepted.

 Q: What should I do if I do not receive an e-mail notification?

 A: If you do not receive an automated e-mail notification, be sure to check your spam or junk mail system to ensure that your notification was not filtered out.
 Do not respond to the automated response, as this e-mail account is not monitored.